top of page

 How to Build a Walking Tour That Boosts Local Business Foot Traffic

-Walking tours are simple, cost-effective, and incredibly effective tools for visitor engagement.
-For small tourism teams, they're a scalable, accessible way to connect stories to streets.
+Walking tours are simple, cost-effective, and incredibly powerful tools for visitor engagement.
+For small tourism teams, a self-guided walking tour is a scalable, accessible way to connect stories to streets without the overhead of live guides.
+These tours are eco-friendly, mobile-friendly, and the perfect solution for modern visitors with short attention spans.

-Key Takeaway: Digital self-guided tours offer visitors a more intimate, immersive way to get to know your town or district while providing valuable analytics on popular stops.
+Key Takeaway: Digital self-guided tours offer visitors an intimate, immersive way to explore your town while providing your organization with valuable analytics on popular stops and dwell time.

 Step-by-Step: Designing a Business-Boosting Walking Tour